 The USTIF program is within the Pennsylvania Insurance Department's Bureau of Special Funds.
-It is overseen internally by the Executive Director and essentially conducts business similar to that of a small insurance company.
+It is overseen internally by an Executive Director and conducts its business like that of a small insurance company.
 The program is mandatory for all owners of registered underground storage tanks.

 The USTIF team consists of a small, experienced staff of claims personnel as well as several individuals who oversee the fee invoicing and revenue collection processes.
-Amongst the direct staff members, there are nearly 76 years of combined service in oversight and support is also provided by a Bureau accountant, inhouse legal counsel, and several IT staff.
-Primarily, the internal claims staff and claims manager oversee the nearly 900 active claim sites, handle the intake of all newly reported claims, and work in conjunction with the TPA claims vendor to investigate and coordinate eligibility investigations as well as program policy and procedural matters.
-The claims staff also supervise and assist counsel with matters that involve first party and third-party litigation.
+Amongst the direct staff members, there are nearly 27 years of combined service in oversight and handling of the program's various activities.
+Internal support is also provided by a Bureau accountant, inhouse legal counsel, and several IT staff.
+Primarily, the internal claims staff and claims manager oversee the nearly 800 active claim sites, handle the intake of all newly reported claims, and work in conjunction with the TPA claims vendor to investigate and coordinate eligibility investigations as well as program policy and procedural matters.
+The claims staff also supervise and assist counsel with matters that involve first-party and third-party litigation.
 On average the Fund receives nearly 200 newly reported claims each year.

-CHART 1: Organizational Chart\
+CHART 1: Organizational Chart